kzhang8850/AugmentedReality/README.md

  - Numpy ($pip install numpy)
  - other stuff TBD

+##Usage

 After you have your environment configured, take the CAD file you want to view and copy it into the folder that contains our Github repository.
-Once you have everything set up, just plug it all in and run the program!
-You should see your CAD model augmented into 3D space where your post it notes were.
+The only required input for the code to run is an .stl file.
+Once you have everything set up, just plug it all in and run GetReal.py!
+From your Google Cardboard, you should see your CAD model augmented into 3D space where your post it notes were.
+Try walking around it and viewing it from different angles, and you should see the CAD model in its entirety, as if it was right in front of you.
 Have fun prototyping!

-##Usage

-Upload an STL file to the program and run GetReal.py to view stl file on stick-note formation

 ##Acknowledgements